Coastal hazards: Coastal environments of the US

-The coastline along the western part of the nation consists of very steep, cliffs and rock formations generally with vegetative slopes descending down and a fringing beach below.
+The coastline along the western part of the nation consists of very steep cliffs and rock formations generally with vegetative slopes descending down with a fringing beach below.
 The various sedimentary, metamorphic, and volcanic rock formations assembled along a tectonically disturbed environment, all with altering resistances running perpendicular, cause the ridged, extensive stretch of uplifted cliffs that form the peninsulas, lagoons, and valleys.